Spencer07c7/SLMTargets/README.md

 **5.** To finish click the **_export all_** button.
 All target positions, phase masks, and microscope control files will be saved to the current SLMTargets directory.
 # Installation details
 SLMTargets requires a CUDA-enabled GPU.
-To date, SLMTargets has been tested on a NVIDIA GeForce RTX 2080 SUPER and a Quadro P4000 with CUDA 11.0.
+To date, SLMTargets has been successfully run on a NVIDIA GeForce RTX 2080 SUPER and a NVIDIA Quadro P4000 with CUDA 11.0.